 Much like the fierce divisions among the show’s tribes, the title of Survivor‘s No. 1 female ally is split between two of the best castaways to ever play the game: winner Parvati Shallow and two-time winner Sandra Diaz-Twine.
 “You’re either a Sandra stan or a Parvati stan, and I’m fully on the Sandra side,” Herren says.
 Sandra is a logical, quiet strategist, while Parvati is an energetic, flirting showboat.

 Personally, I’m Team Parvati, the black widow of Survivor.
-Stuck inside during the coronavirus pandemic, I’ve found the only thing that’s given me doses of serotonin is watching a cadre of four women on Survivor: Micronesia bait and blindside the buff men who underestimated them.
+Stuck inside during the coronavirus pandemic, I’ve found the only thing that’s given me doses of serotonin is watching a cadre of women on Survivor: Micronesia bait and blindside the buff men who underestimated them.